-3-5 Points The applicant adequately demonstrates that: the proposed countermeasure(s) can address the past crash/safety needs addressed in Part A, AND the proposed implementation of the countermeasure(s) should somewhat mitigate the potential for future non-motorized crashes in the area of the project.
-1-2 Points The applicant minimally demonstrates that: the proposed countermeasure(s) can address the past crash/safety needs addressed in part A, AND there are doubts as to whether the implementation of the proposed countermeasure(s) will mitigate the potential for future non-motorized crashes in the area of the project.
+For projects with new or improved bicycle facilities, the applicant evaluated and selected appropriate bikeway types.
+For combined I/NI projects, the proposed non-infrastructure programming will address the safety needs discussed in Part A by encouraging safe behaviors, educating users on safety hazards, and/or complementing infrastructure improvements.
+3-5 Points The applicant adequately demonstrates that: the proposed countermeasure(s) can address the past crash/safety needs addressed in Part A, AND the proposed implementation of the countermeasure(s) should somewhat mitigate the potential for future non-motorized crashes in the project area.
+Additionally: For projects with new or improved bicycle facilities, the applicant evaluated and selected appropriate bikeway types.
+For combined I/NI projects, the proposed non-infrastructure programming will address the safety needs discussed in Part A by encouraging safe behaviors, educating users on safety hazards, and/or complementing infrastructure improvements.
+The applicant minimally demonstrates that: the proposed countermeasure(s) can address the past crash/safety needs addressed in part A, AND 1-2 Points there are doubts as to whether the implementation of the proposed countermeasure(s) will mitigate the potential for future non-motorized crashes in the project area.
+Additionally: For projects with new or improved bicycle facilities, the applicant evaluated and selected appropriate bikeway types.
+For combined I/NI projects, the proposed non-infrastructure programming will address the safety needs discussed in Part A by encouraging safe behaviors, educating users on safety hazards, and/or complementing infrastructure improvements.
 0 Points Evaluators can award a score of zero if they believe that the application does not in any way prove the safety need of the proposed project and the countermeasures explained do not have the potential to mitigate future collisions.